mayrmt/mayrmt.github.io/publications.md

 # Other Invited Presentations

+1. M. Mayr:
+**Iterative solvers and preconditioners for linear systems**, _IMCS Seminar_,
+Munich, Germany, May 21, 2021
 1. M. Mayr, T. A. Wiesner, A. Popp:
 **Multilevel block preconditioners for mortar contact problems in saddle-point formulation**, _GAMM CSE Workshop_,